Japan–Turkey relations: Republic of Turkey

 Following the founding of the Republic of Turkey, diplomatic relations were established in 1924 and first embassies were opened in 1925.
 The first Japanese ambassador to Turkey was Sadatsuchi Uchida, who later in 1926 proposed and established the Japan-Turkey Society, a non-profit organization aiming mutual exchange between Turkey and Japan.

+During the 1930s, Japan engaged in a secret attempt to create an Islamic state in Central Asia with Japanese backing, with the Ottoman Crown Prince Şehzade Mehmed Abdülkerim as its Sultan at the Kumul Rebellion.
+The plot failed to materialise.

 While Turkey had declared war on Japan in February 1945, it was also entirely symbolic.
 So in 1985, the almost century old gesture of kindness was reciprocated during the Iran–Iraq War.
 As hostilities escalated to an extent that all aircraft were threatened with being shot-down, Turkey sent an aircraft in to rescue 215 Japanese nationals who were living in Tehran at the time.
 The Turkish government issued a statement: "We have not forgotten the rescue of the sailors of the Ertuğrul.
 Thus, once we heard there were Japanese citizens in need of help, we went to their rescue."